evo-biomech/scAnt/README.md

 **Image Processing**

 A number of open source tools are used for processing the RAW images captured by the scanner.
-For a detailed explanation of each, just ask me tomorrow, because I'm a little tired right now.
-Anyway, here are the lines you need to install all the good stuff:
+For a detailed explanation of each, refer to the official [hugin](http://hugin.sourceforge.net/docs/) and [exiftool](https://exiftool.org/) documentation.
+The following lines will install all that good stuff:

 ```bash
 sudo add-apt-repository ppa:hugin/hugin-builds